ObjectBoxPC/olq/README.md

 ## Python

-The main program uses the `str.format` method introduced in Python 3, even though the code using the older printf-style string formatting (`olq_percent.py`) is shorter.
+The main program uses the `str.format` method introduced in Python 3, even though the code that uses the older printf-style string formatting (`olq_percent.py`) is shorter.

 ## Rust

 This posed a challenge because the format string to `print!` and related macros must be a string literal, which means that a format string cannot be its own argument as in other languages.
-The solution is admittedly not original, as it is taken from a [submission to Programming-Idioms.org](https://www.programming-idioms.org/idiom/182/quine-program/4063/rust), originally added by r0t0m0l0t0v.
+The solution is admittedly not original, as it is adapted from a [submission to Programming-Idioms.org](https://www.programming-idioms.org/idiom/182/quine-program/4063/rust), originally added by r0t0m0l0t0v.

 ## Shell